Information

 Similar arrangements can be made at your destination station and other stations if you need to change trains.
 For example, ramps can be provided for wheelchair users.

-The Subway in Glasgow has some accessibility features:
+The subway in Glasgow has some accessibility features:

 • wheelchairs are allowed in the subway if folded